Below, we explain what biomass, biofuel, bioenergy, and biogas are.

-Biofuels are fuels derived from biomass
+Biofuels are fuels derived from biomass sources

 What Are Biofuels Used For?

-Biofuels are primarily used as a substitute fuel for petroleum in transportation for vehicles
+Biofuels are primarily used as a substitute fuel for petroleum in transportation

 How Are Biofuels Made?

-All biofuels generally go through a two step conversion process to produce the finished biofuel product:
+Biofuels might generally go through a two step conversion process to produce the finished biofuel product:

-This is the breaking down of the biomass material
+This involves breaking down the biomass material

-Can involve high temperature deconstruction, and also low temperature deconstruction
+It can involve high temperature deconstruction, and also low temperature deconstruction